dannberg/dannb-org/readme.md

 - [ ] Add sections for books?
 - [ ] post about home server
 - [ ] Let's Encrypt renewal - every three months?
+- [ ] Add link to this website's github repo to the About page
 - [x] Add line break after homepage image when on mobile
 - [x] Add [related posts](https://www.pakstech.com/blog/hugo-related-pages/) to end of each post
 - [x] Finish about page